top of page

 Saoirse turned slowly.
 Lisa stood a few steps away, wrapped in her gray uniform cardigan, hair pinned in the severe way she preferred at night, her expression composed but unmistakably tight.
 Behind her, one of the auxiliary nannies lingered at the corridor’s bend, pretending to adjust a sconce.
 There were always two of them, always nearby these days.

 “I couldn’t sleep,” Saoirse said.
 Even as she spoke the words, she saw Bibiana's look of disappointment in her mind's eye.
-Her tone was even, though she could see Lisa’s eyes move to the bundle in her arms.
+Her tone was even, but she could see Lisa’s eyes move to the bundle in her arms.
 Mariana stirred, sighing against her chest.

 “I know,” Lisa said, stepping closer.
 Her smile was tender and strained.
 “She’s restless tonight, yes?
 I heard her on the monitor and came to check.
 She sounded unsettled.”